erikopfannenstein/vintage-clock/README.md

 ## Acknowledgements

-### OtoLogic

-Some built-in clock chimes use royalty-free sound effects provided by OtoLogic.
+Some built-in clock chime sounds are royalty-free audio provided by **OtoLogic**.

 https://otologic.jp/

+These audio files are provided under the OtoLogic license and are **not covered by the MIT License**.

+Thank you to OtoLogic for providing high-quality sound resources.

 ---